HarperDB/documentation/docs/technical-details/reference/globals.md

 ## `databases`

-This is an object that holds all the databases in HarperDB, and can be used to explicitly access a table by database name.
+This is an object that holds all the databases in Harper, and can be used to explicitly access a table by database name.
 Each database will be a property on this object, each of these property values will be an object with the set of all tables in that database.
 The default database, `databases.data` should equal the `tables` export.
 For example, if you want to access the "dog" table in the "dev" database, you could do so:

 ```javascript
 import { databases } from 'harperdb';